How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 Does Google penalize AI-generated content?

 No. Google evaluates content quality regardless of creation method.
-According to Google’s John Mueller in November 2025: “Our systems don’t care if content is created by AI or humans.
-What matters is whether it’s helpful for users.”
 However, mass-produced AI content often lacks the expertise, originality, and depth that rank well post-update because it can’t demonstrate genuine experience or add information gain.
+After the March 2026 core update, AI content farms publishing hundreds of AI-generated articles per month with minimal human oversight lost 60-80% of their organic traffic.

 What is information gain and why does it matter for SEO?

-Information gain is a metric Google uses to evaluate how much NEW value your content provides compared to what users have already seen.
-Based on a Google patent granted in 2022, the algorithm measures whether your content teaches something that existing top-ranking results don’t.
+Information gain measures how much NEW value your content provides compared to what users have already seen.
+Based on Google patent US20200349181A1, the algorithm measures whether your content teaches something that existing top-ranking results don’t.
 Content with high information gain includes original data, firsthand testing, specific details only an expert would know, or perspectives that differentiate it from commodity content.
-This became particularly important after the December 2025 core update.
+After the March 2026 core update, information gain became the dominant ranking signal.

 Should I update old content even if it’s still ranking?